LuluLaGlue/CNN_BrainTumor/README.md

 # BRAIN TUMOR DETECTION

 This repository contains an attempt at Brain Tumor detection by using image classification.
-The dataset used can be found <a href="https://www.kaggle.com/code/emrearslan123/brain-tumor-detection-on-mri-images/data">here</a>
+The dataset used can be found <a href="https://www.kaggle.com/code/emrearslan123/brain-tumor-detection-on-mri-images/data">here</a>.
+A good introduction to this project is in the *tumor_detection.ipynb* notebook.
+It will walk you through each step of the training process, from data importation to manual testing of the resulting model.

 # Run the project